Steering Committee

 nicholas.mcnamara@uconn.edu

 Nick is the GIS/CAD Administrator for UCONN Telecommunications.
 Prior, he was the IT Manager at South Norwalk Electric and Water for 1.5 years, and the GIS Coordinator for 11.5 years.
 He has worked in a GIS software startup (Trade Area Systems), and for Osmose on an Eversource project.
-He has a MA in Geography from UCONN, a BA in Geography and English from UCONN and is currently working on a Master’s in Management of Technology at Fairfield University.
+He earned a MS in Management of Technology from Fairfield University, a MA in Geography from UCONN, and a BA in Geography and English from UCONN.
 He earned his GISP in 2012.

 Aaron Nash – UConn